Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Leading-order chiral potential

 \subsection{Power counting}

 Let us now recall the essential aspects of Weinberg's and NTvK power countings.

 The former scheme relies on dimensional analysis.
-It predicts a short-range potential at leading order entering Eq.~(\ref{eq_VLO}) of the form \eq{ \elmx{\vect k'}{\hat V_{\rm ct}^{(0)}}{\vect k} = C_s + C_t \, \vectop{\sigma}_1 \cdot \vectop{\sigma}_2 \,, } where $C_s$ and $C_t$ are constants.
-Moreover the one-pion exchange potential requires, at leading order, renormalization of its both $S$-wave channels only.
+It predicts a short-range potential at leading order entering Eq.~(\ref{eq_VLO}) of the form \eq{ \elmx{\vect k'}{\hat V_{\rm ct}^{(0)}}{\vect k} = C_s + C_t \, \vectop{\sigma}_1 \cdot \vectop{\sigma}_2 \,, } where $\vect k$, $\vect k'$ are incoming and outgoing relative momenta, $C_s$ and $C_t$ are constants, and $\vectop{\sigma}_1$, $\vectop{\sigma}_2$ are Pauli spin-$\frac12$ operators.
+Moreover the one-pion exchange potential requires, at leading order, renormalization of its $S$-wave channels only.
 The above contact terms can thus serve this purpose and according to the Weinberg prescription, the renormalization of these partial waves has to be carried out nonperturbatively.
-To calculate observables in a given nucleus at leading order of this scheme, one simply has to solve the secular equation for $\hat H = \hat K_{\rm intr} + \hat V_{\rm LO}$ (where $\hat K_{\rm intr}$ is the kinetic energy operator in the center-of-mass frame of the nucleus) in one's favorite many-body method--which is called an ab initio approach.
+Generally speaking, depending on the order retained to truncate the chiral expansion of the inter-nucleon potential, one may have up to $A$-nucleon terms in the potential and the nonperturbative renormalization is carried out in few-body systems up to $A$ nucleons.
+Typically at $\rm N^3LO$ two-body and three-body terms appear in the chiral potential and the LECs are to be fitted on some two-nucleon and three-nucleon data.
+Then calculations of observables in a given nucleus proceed by using a many-body method to solve the eigenvalue equation for $\hat H = \hat T_{\rm intr} + \hat V_{\rm LO}$, where $\hat T_{\rm intr}$ is the kinetic energy operator in the center-of-mass frame of the nucleus.
 We consider here the (modest) Hartree--Fock approximation, which requires to solve a one-body eigenvalue equation iteratively.
-This is the first step in so-called beyond-mean-field calculations such as in the coupled-cluster~\cite{Hagen14_RepProgPhys106} or in-medium SRG~\cite{Tsukiyama11_PRL106} methods.
+This is the first step in so-called beyond-mean-field calculations such as, for medium-mass or heavier nuclei, in the coupled-cluster method~\cite{Hagen14_RepProgPhys106,Sun22_PRC106}, the selfconsistent Gorkov--Green's functions method~\cite{Soma11_PRC84,Soma21_EPJA57}, the projected generator coordinate method~\cite{Bally21_PRC103}, the many-body perturbation theory~\cite{Tichai18_PLB786,Frosini22_EPJA58_62,Frosini22_EPJA58_63,Frosini22_EPJA58_64} or the in-medium similarity renormalization group method~\cite{Tsukiyama11_PRL106,Hergert16_PhysRep621,Stroberg17_PRL118}.

 In contrast, Nogga, Timmermans and van Kolck~\cite{Nogga05_PRC72} advocate that, in addition to the two $S$ waves in the Weinberg power counting, at least low-$L$, spin-triplet partial waves in which the tensor part of the one-pion exchange potential is attractive should be nonperturbatively renormalized.
 This is prompted by the singular nature of this potential.
 As this is the case in an infinite number of channels one could fear that infinitely many low-energy constants are necesseary, depriving the theory of any predictive power.
 However, beyond some value of $L$, the centrifugal barrier is expected to provide enough repulsion to counterbalance the attractive tensor potential and produce spurious bound states beyond EFT momentum range of applicability.
 In practice counter-terms in at least $^3\!P_0$, $^3\!P_2$ and $^3\!D_2$ partial waves should be promoted to leading order and treated nonperturbatively according to Ref.~\cite{Nogga05_PRC72}.
 A detailed analysis of the centrifugal suppression taming the attractive, non singular one-pion-exchange potential has been performed in peripheral spin-singlet partial waves by Pav{\'o}n Valderrama and collaborators in Ref.~\cite{PavonValderrama17_PRC95}.
 This was translated into a power-counting demotion of the one-pion-exchange potential in singlet channels.
 However a similar study has not been carried out to date in spin-triplet partial waves where the tensor part of $\hat V_{1\pi}$ is attractive.
 The only related works that we are aware of are those by Birse~\cite{Birse06_PRC74}, in the chiral limit of vanishing pion mass, and by Wu and Long~\cite{Wu19_PRC99}.